ronlevy120/Accidents_analysis/README.md

 ## Code from my research, which investigated the relationship between car accidents and traffic congestion

 This is part of my research at Tel-Aviv University.
 I studied the effect of traffic congestions over accidents.
-I found significant and negative relation, which I clame is casual.
+I found significant and negative relation, which I claim is casual.

 # the code is in R languages
 # for this project you will need the following packages: